ssigrid/yehaw/README.md

 >activate

-Install Flask, nltk, sklearn, seaborn, pke, spacy and numpy:
+You need to have python3 in order for the code to work.
+Install also Flask, nltk, sklearn, seaborn, pke, spacy and numpy:
 >pip3 install Flask

 >pip3 install nltk